jsharbrough/NMT_Bioinformatics_2023/README.md

 This is Andre and this is my fifth attempt at this. smh

 Hello, my name is Evita (Vee), I am 2nd year Biotech student.
 I love cats, breaking bread with fun peeps, and enjoy joking and laughing with friends.

+Hi, I'm Olivia, and this is my last year in the BMS program.
+I like to take my dog to play fetch.